scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

 ![docs-add-reviewers-pr2](/docs/docs-images/docs-add-reviewers-pr2.png)

-This notifies the set of SLab staff comfortable with Jekyll that you're making a change (e.g. adding a blog post) to the website; one of them will briefly review your changes to check for anything that might break part of the site (highly unlikely with a blog post, more likely with changes to other repo code).
+This notifies the subset of SLab staff comfortable with Jekyll that you're making a change (e.g. adding a blog post) to the website; one of them will briefly review your changes to check for anything that might break part of the site (highly unlikely with a blog post, more likely with changes to other repo code).

 1. Click on the green "Create pull request" button in the lower right